-These unaudited consolidated financial statements have been prepared in accordance with Canadian generally accepted accounting principles and follow the same accounting principles and methods of application as the most recent annual audited consolidated financial statements except for the recent accounting standards adopted as described below.
+These unaudited consolidated financial statements have been prepared in accordance with Canadian generally accepted accounting principles and follow the same accounting principles and methods of application as the most recent annual audited consolidated financial statements.
 These consolidated financial statements should be read in conjunction with the Company's annual audited consolidated financial statements filed on SEDAR.